-- Ensure that the position of the kitchen, otta is as per the drawings and also confirm any extra amenities e.g., L’ shape otta and it’s the position.
+- Ensure that the position of the kitchen, otta is as per the drawings and also confirm any extra amenities e.g., L’ shape otta and it’s position.

 - Polishing of mosaic tiles below the kitchen otta should be done before starting kitchen otta work because afterward polishing with the machine is not possible and the quality of hand polishing will not match the room polish.

 - Tiles mason will take the levels of the sink bottom, top, shelf, and verticals.
 Check these according to the drawings.
 Check the height required.
-Allow him to chasing required grooves on the wall.
+Allow him to chasing the required grooves on the wall.

 - Fix all vertical pieces with the shelf and sink bottom piece.
-Check the plumb of all verticals and the level of sink and shelf.
+Check the plumb of all verticals and the level of the sink and shelf.

-- Conventionally, a cuddappa kitchen otta is erected by making full length 12mm deep grooves to vertical pieces, to accommodate and support horizontal pieces.
+- Conventionally, a cuddappa kitchen otta is erected by making full-length 12mm deep grooves to vertical pieces, to accommodate and support horizontal pieces.

-- In modern techniques, fixing of the shelf and sink bottom is done on the hard metal round piece (like one rupee coin) or clip fixed horizontally in vertical piece by making half groove and fixing with adhesive epoxy (such as Araldite).
+- In modern techniques, fixing of the shelf and sink bottom is done on the hard metal round piece (like one rupee coin) or clip fixed horizontally in a vertical piece by making half groove and fixing with adhesive epoxy (such as Araldite).